-Cat grass (catgrass or kitty grass) is a name used to describe a number of different types of grass which are popular with cats.
+Cat grass (catgrass or kitty grass) is a name used to describe several different types of grass which are popular with cats.
 It is completely safe for cats to eat and enjoy some non-toxic greenery.

 Cats lack the necessary digestive enzymes to fully digest grass, which makes them vomit the grass back up.
 In the process, they also bring up undigestible products such as hairballs and indigestible parts of prey such as bones and feathers.